kikis05/MaternalHealthPredictor/README.md

-Maternal Health Indicator with 91% accuracy.
+Maternal Health Predictor with 91% accuracy and Dashboard-style UI.

 To run: